Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 it until submission.

 ### Tasks and cron tasks

+Cron tasks are now managed via module [Cron].
+Nevertheless, it is still possible to run any tasks (jobs) from this module.

 A script allows to run any job of any module from the command line, even if they are not initialized in the admin interface.
 It’s useful to run one time tasks or